solidjs/solid/documentation/guides/rendering.md

 }
 ```

-For convenience if you need to only run it once you can use `onMount` which is the same as `createEffect` but will only run once.
-Keep in mind Solid's cleanup is independent of this mechanism.
+For convenience if you need to only run it once you can use `onMount` which is the same as `createEffect` but it will only run once.
+Keep in mind that Solid's cleanup is independent of this mechanism.
 So if you aren't reading the DOM you don't need to use these.

-If you wish to release something on the Component being destroyed, simply wrap in an `onCleanup`.
+If you wish to release resources on the Component being destroyed, simply wrap in an `onCleanup`.

 ```jsx
 const Ticker = () => {